michael-bouvy/php-probe/README.md

 PhpProbe [![Build Status](https://travis-ci.org/michael-bouvy/php-probe.png?branch=master)](https://travis-ci.org/michael-bouvy/php-probe)
 =========

-PhpProbe is a PHP library allowing to simply probe/monitor any applications and services.
+PhpProbe is a PHP library allowing to simply probe/monitor any applications and services, and either print results or use them in code.

 Installation
 -----------